AlessandroZanini/marmtouch/README.md

 The `marmtouch make-shortcut` utility can be used to make a desktop shortcut to easily launch on a touchscreen [under development]
 The `marmtouch transfer-files` utility can be used to transfer the files to a server or external storage device

+## Citing

+If using this code, please cite:
+> Selvanayagam J, Wong RK, Everling S. 2021.
+Marmtouch: Experimental control for touchscreen experiments using a raspberry pi.